discourse/service_skeleton/README.md

 symbol) and any relevant configuration parameters (like a default, or a validity range, or whatever).

-When your service object is instantiated, the environment will be examined and the configuration setup.
-If any values are invalid (number out of range, etc) or missing (for any configuration variable that doesn't have a default), then an error will be logged and the service will not start.
+When you run your service (via {ServiceSkeleton::Runner#new}), the environment you pass in will be examined and the configuration initialised.
+If any values are invalid (number out of range, etc) or missing (for any configuration variable that doesn't have a default), then a {ServiceSkeleton::InvalidEnvironmentError} exception will be raised and the service will not start.

-During your service's execution, any time you need to access a configuration value, just call the matching method name (the all-lowercase version of the environment variable name) on `config`, and you'll get the value in your lap.
+During your service's execution, any time you need to access a configuration value, just call the matching method name (the all-lowercase version of the environment variable name, without the service name prefix) on `config`, and you'll get the value in your lap.

 Here's a version of our generic greeter service, using declared configuration
 variables:

-    class GenericHelloService < ServiceSkeleton
+    class GenericHelloService
+      include ServiceSkeleton

       string :RECIPIENT, matches: /\A\w+\z/

       def run